AWS Kinesis Data Streams vs Kinesis Data Firehose

 • Buffer size and buffer interval

-• Kinesis Data Firehose buffers incoming streaming data to a certain size or for a certain time period before delivering it to destinations
+• Data Firehose buffers incoming streaming data to a certain size or for a certain time period before delivering it to destinations

 • Buffer size and buffer interval can be configured while creating the delivery stream